tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

-UPDATES:

 UPDATED FILES AND FOLDERS:

--Updated: 231103, Better security with, htaccess1 no slow downs!
+- Updated: 231103, Better security with, htaccess1 no slow downs!
 - Updated: 231030, updated htaccess1 with better header security.
 - Updated: 231027, updated, extra .htacces1.
 - Added: 231027, list of hetzner.de Hell - if you got trouble with them.